ArjenTamerus/DFToy/README.md

 Performs exact and/or iterative calculation of the Eigenstates of a simple system, representative of a simple DFT calculation.

-NOTE: Fortran version is currently 1D (will be updated to support 3D calculation in the near future)

 # Requirements

 ## Both versions